Best free music apps for your smartphone.

-Whether you want to fire up your favourite track, tune in to an obscure radio station or download that must-have podcast, you’ll need a reliable music app that’s easy to use.
+Whether you want to listen to your favourite tunes, learn about new artists, get inspiration from radio stations, or download that must-have podcast, all you need is a reliable music app that’s easy to use.

 Shazam has been kicking around for so long that it could almost be considered old-school.
 This is the app that will listen to a piece of music and then tell you the name of song and the artist.

 But did you know that, with Shazam, you can also watch the relevant music video, track down the song in Spotify and read album reviews?
 It really does connect the dots for the average music fan.